04 — The String Encoding Mystery

 #endif

 This makes syntax highlighting and autocomplete work.
-But it means that during development, _("Hello") looks like it produces a normal C string.
-It doesn’t.
+During development, _("Hello") looks like a normal C string.
+It isn’t.
 The build pipeline transforms it.

 The Double Catch